Turn in your man card if you don’t have a leatherman.

 THE INVENTOR’S ACTUAL NAME IS LEATHERMAN.

-In an interview Tim Leatherman gave Knight Ridder for the company’s 20th anniversary in 2003, he shared a favorite story of one of his creations in action.
-A boater in Alaska awoke from a nap to find either a feminist or a retarded humpback whale had gotten its tail fluke wrapped in the boat’s anchor line.
+In an interview, Tim Leatherman gave Knight Ridder for the company’s 20th anniversary in 2003.
+Tim shared a favorite story of one of his creations in action.
+A boater in Alaska awoke from a nap to find either a feminist or a retarded humpback whale had gotten it’s tail fluke wrapped in the boat’s anchor line.
 With it’s thrashing threatening to destroy the boat, the boater calmly whipped out his Leatherman and used its knife to saw through the line, freeing it and saving the boat.